tindandelion/carnd-particle-filter-p8/README.md

 axis pointing ahead of the vehicle, Y axis pointing to the left).
 This class can translate the observation into the global (map) coordinates.
-It can also calculate the probability of seeing the observation, assuming Gaussian distribution of observations around a true landmark.
+It can also calculate the probability of seeing the observation, assuming Gaussian distribution of observations around the true landmark.

 ### `VehicleState`